Home » UXO Services » UXO Risk Assessments

-What is a UXO Risk Assessment and why do I need one?
+What is a UXO Risk Assessment?

-Stage 2 – if any potential risk or need for further research is identified during the Preliminary Assessment, we recommend a Detailed UXO Risk Assessment is commissioned, which is a comprehensive and in-depth desktop study report which fully examines the history of a project site location.
+Stage 2: Detailed UXO Risk Assessment – If any potential risk or need for further research is identified during the Preliminary Assessment, we recommend a Detailed UXO Risk Assessment is commissioned, which is a comprehensive and in-depth desk study report which fully examines the history of a project site location.

 Explore our Case Studies